Forecasting Mortality Rates: A Stochastic PCA-GEE Model

 t <- 20

-# Initialize an empty list 'kcList' to store individual elements of kc
+# Initialize an empty list 'kcList' to store the individual elements of kc

 kcList <- list()